Pediatric optical coherence tomography (OCT) scan

 In addition to diagnosing problems with your child’s retina, we also use OCT imaging to monitor diseases that can affect vision and ensure that treatments are working as they should.

-What questions should I ask my provider about Pediatric OCT Imaging Scan?
+What questions should I ask my provider about a pediatric optical coherence tomography (OCT) scan?

 • Should my child stop taking medications before getting an OCT scan?